 The Ergo 4 Mega provides a wider fit than the regular version.
-As with the Shot and the Wire the price retailers are currently asking on this depends very much on the size and colour.

 The most notable difference between the Kaos and the more expensive shoes in the Sidi range is the change of retention system employed.
 A single Tecno 3 rotary dial is positioned in the middle of the foot and it combines with a ratchet strap at the top of the foot.
 The sole, compatible with three-bolt cleats, uses a Millennium 4 Carbon Composite material to provide a good level of stiffness.

 Zero Gore sounds like the most boring horror film ever, but it's actually Sidi's warm and waterproof winter road shoe.
 It has Sidi's Millennium 5 composite sole in carbon fibre-reinforced nylon with mounts for Look/SPD-SL three-bolt cleats and anti-slip pads at the heel and toe.
 The mesh and microfibre upper has a Gore-Tex liner to keep out the wet and Sidi's Tecno-3 dial closure along with Velcro straps to snug it round your feet.

 The Genius uses the same Millennium 4 Carbon Composite sole as the more expensive Kaos but features a retention system comprising two velcro straps and an adjustable ratchet buckle at the top of the shoe.
 The upper is made with microtech mesh sections to improve ventilation and replaceable anti-slip heel pads are used on the sole.